 - Non-Motorized Planning: Staff strive to examine non-motorized transportation from the perspective of users, paying extra attention to the needs of the elderly, persons with disabilities, non-drivers, and transit riders.
-Staff will assist communities in planning for trails and other non-motorized facilities.
-Staff also assist with applying for funding such as the process for using Transportation Alternatives Program (TAP) grants. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
-As air quality standards, change staff keep MPO members appraised of any changes that affect CMAQ funding and eligibility. - Highway Safety Improvement Program (HSIP): Staff will promote the HSIP program and assist with applications.
+Working with a bicycle and pedestrian subcommittee, called the Walk and Roll Committee, TwinCATS published a non-motorized plan.
+Staff will work with the Walk and Roll committee to assist communities in implementing and updating this plan and applying for non-motorized funding such as Transportation Alternatives Program (TAP) grants. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
+As air quality standards change staff keep MPO members appraised of any changes that affect CMAQ funding and eligibility. - Highway Safety Improvement Program (HSIP): Staff will promote the HSIP program and assist with applications.
 This includes providing safety data and analysis for use in project applications. - Transit Planning: Staff works with the area's transit providers to assist with the following: maintaining an inventory of public and private transportation services, analysis of any proposed changes to existing routes and plans for new routes, state of good repair for transit assets.